Does Alcohol Affect How We Sleep?

-In this episode of the Sleep Matters podcast from Dreams, Dr Pixie McKenna and guests discuss the impact of alcohol on sleep and how giving up drinking can make a huge difference for the quality and quantity of your sleep.
+In this episode of the Sleep Matters Audio Series from Dreams, Dr Pixie McKenna and guests discuss the impact of alcohol on sleep and how giving up drinking can make a huge difference for the quality and quantity of your sleep.

 Dr Pixie McKenna [00:00:07] Hello everybody and welcome to the Sleep Matters Podcast from Dreams.
 Everything you need to know about how to get a good night’s sleep and why it matters so much.
 I’m Dr. Pixie McKenna.
 And in this episode we’re chatting about the impact of alcohol on getting a good night’s sleep.
 And I’m really pleased to say I’m joined by Dr. Sara McNeillis and Sara is a specialist in the diagnosis and management of sleep disorders.
 So very much needed at the table today.
 And we also have Claire McCarten.
 Welcome Claire.
 Now Claire actually gave up drinking alcohol and she’s here to share the impact that it’s had on her life and of course her sleep.
 So I guess the first question is ladies how did you sleep last night?

 Claire McCarten [00:00:51] Really well thanks.
 Good night sleep, no complaints there.
 Dr Pixie McKenna [00:00:55] And how about you?
 Dr Sara McNeillis [00:00:56] Yes I have a very good night’s sleep I’m pleased to say most of the time.